thevinter/styli.sh/README.md

 # Styli.sh - Wallpaper switching on feh, nitrogen and KDE made easy

-Stily.sh is a Bash script that aims to automate the tedious process of finding new wallpapers, downloading and switching them via the configs. **Styly.sh** can search for specific wallpapers from unsplash or download a random image from the specified subreddits.
+Stily.sh is a Bash script that aims to automate the tedious process of finding new wallpapers, downloading and switching them via the configs. **Styli.sh** can search for specific wallpapers from unsplash or download a random image from the specified subreddits.
 If you have pywal it also can set automatically your terminal colors.

 ![Preview](preview.png)